 Hoy, M. B. (2020, Jan-Mar).
 Rise of the Rxivs: How preprint servers are changing the publishing process.
 Medical Reference Services Quarterly, 39(1), 84-89.

-Clinical trials may go unreported in the published literature.
+Trials may go unreported in the published literature.
 One useful method to identify unpublished clinical trials is to search clinical trials registries.
 The results may be available within the registries or you may need to contact the researchers associated with the trial for further information.

-International Clinical Trials Registry Platform (WHO)
+ICTRP (International Clinical Trials Registry Platform) Portal (WHO)

 For more information on what and how to search for randomized controlled trials of new drugs, see: